-If you like ribs, then you’ll LOVE these Slow Cooker Country Style Rib Tidbits!
+If you like ribs, then you’ll LOVE these easy to make Slow Cooker Country Style Rib Tidbits!
+No grill or oven to heat up.
+All the work is done in your crockpot.
 These are the best pork ribs you’ll ever taste!

 Slow Cooker Country Style Rib Tidbits